 What Does It Mean When Dogs Bury Their Treats?

-Second, sometimes your dog simply thinks that the treat is so good, they want to save some for later!
+Second, sometimes your dog simply thinks that the treat is so good if they have already eaten, and they may want to save some for later!
 Just like you don’t finish a full pint of ice cream every time you dig in, your dog might want to extend the experience over a longer period.
+Of course, if they are hungry, it may be gone straight away.

 How Do I Stop My Dog From Burying Bones?

-While there’s no foolproof way to kick the burying and digging habits out of all dogs, one of the best things that you can do is give them plenty of treats, food, and toys.
-While this might seem counterintuitive because dogs are prone to burying excess stuff, it makes sense when you think about the instinctual side of it.
+While there’s no foolproof way to kick the burying and digging habits out of all dogs, one of the best things that you can do is give them only one or two toys and avoid bones altogether (especially because of the safety risks we discussed).
+While this might seem counterintuitive because dogs are prone to burying excess stuff, it makes sense when you think about the instinctual side of it, as the toy is now scarce.

-Dogs developed burying tactics to help hold them over in times of scarcity.
-If your dog realizes that those times aren’t coming, they don’t feel the need to bury their stuff in the first place!
+Dogs developed burying tactics to help hide excess food or other resources.
+If your dog realizes that food and toys aren’t scarce, they may not feel as strong a need to bury their stuff in the first place!

-Of course, this can be a little frustrating because the first thing that you want to do to stop the digging habit is to take away the bone.
+Of course, the first thing that you want to do to stop the digging habit is to take away the bone.
 But if you do, you might be inviting your dog to dig a hole the next time that you give them one!

 - Another interesting read: Why Do Dogs Kick After They Poop?
 Here’s the Reason

 Just keep in mind that it’s a deeply ingrained instinct, and your pup’s not doing it just to tick you off!
-All you can do is try to get your dog comfortable with the fact that you’ll give them plenty of what they’re looking for, and this should help you keep your yard intact throughout the years.
+All you can do is try to redirect their behavior with positive reinforcement and training, ensure they get plenty of physical and mental stimulation, seek help from a professional canine behaviorist, or allow them certain areas to exhibit digging and similar behaviors.
+This should help you keep the rest of your yard intact throughout the years.

 You may also want to read: